vanjac/three/README.md

 - `Shift-k` to use the selected meshes to "carve" into all other meshes

 ### Materials
 - `Shift-p path/to/texture Enter` to choose the current material.
 The texture must be in the the `materials` subdirectory of the game directory.
+The file extension should not be given.
 Even if you are on Windows you must use `/` as a path separator and match the case of the file name.
 Textures can sometimes take a while to transfer to OpenGL, during which the editor will be unresponsive.
 - `p` to "Paint" the current material on the selected faces or objects
 - `Shift-p Enter` to reload the current material's texture.
 Everything with that material will be updated.
 - `fg`, `fr`, or `fs` to enter translate, rotate, or scale adjust mode to align the face's material in 2 dimensions